mrgaaron/docs/01 general concepts.md

 Each device is required to have a globally unique key.
 Good choices for device keys include serial numbers, UUIDs, and other identifiers that will not change or conflict with other devices.

-In addition to a key, you can define additional attributes on a device.
-Attributes allow you to add additional metadata to a device such as grouping, and construct powerful analytics queries by analyzing many devices at once.
+In addition to a key, you can define attributes on a device.
+Attributes allow you to add additional metadata to a device, and construct powerful analytics queries by analyzing many devices at once.
 Examples of possible attributes include user ID, geographic region, and device model number.

 ### Sensors